 Using Oldboy as a way to show the unpredictability of foreign films is an easy thing to do.
 The story was something that I had never heard of before.
 You have some guy who gets locked up for 15 years without understanding why.
 Once he’s finally released, he vows to get his revenge on the people who have wronged him.
 The description alone sounds like an all out brawl is about to ensue, but the movie runs deeper than that.
 There’s a whole psychological element to it when the layers begin to come off.

 Polisse features some hard-hitting stuff and it’s another one of those types of films that gives you a look inside of a world that most of us will never be a part of.
 The realism is once again an imperative part of the overall storytelling.
-From that standpoint, it never lets up once it starts, and it starts all the way at the beginning in its opening scene.
+From that standpoint, it never lets up once it kicks off, and it starts all the way at the very beginning in its opening scene.

 The French being able to make a film predicated on drama like Polisse doesn’t really come as a surprise to me.
 I did however tend to ignore their action movies until I saw Point Blank.
 In an unexpected turn, they built a fast paced action movie around a male nurse who’s running around the city to save himself and his pregnant wife.
 This film is one of the most fun and exciting action films that I’ve seen in the last few years.
-There’s nothing groundbreaking included in this short and fast film.
-I’ll simply say that Point Blank is just unpredictable and fun.
+There’s nothing groundbreaking included in this short and fast film, but I’ll simply say that Point Blank is just unpredictable and entertaining.

 Obviously I’m not saying that I love every foreign film, or that they’re all entertaining to watch.
 Some of them feel incomplete, some are bad and others are void of anything having to do with personality or emotion.
-I don’t like these movies, because they’re always good.
-I just like the fact that they’re different from what we see on many occasions.
+I don’t like these movies, because they’re always good; I just like the fact that they’re different from what we see on many occasions.
 In America, our films always seem to be concerned with morality to the point where everything is straight down the middle or “black and white” so to speak.
-That’s not the case with moves from other countries.
+That’s not the case with films from other countries.

 There are other films like The Salt of Life (Italy), The Man From Nowhere (South Korea) or the wonderful horror film Shiver (Spain) that I can look at to show you more of what I like about movies from various countries around the world, but I think you get the point.
-In the end, I’ll always be able to enjoy the movies that large American movie studios create when ever they make something worth watching, but I’ll be open to watching movies from other countries.
+In the end, I’ll always be able to enjoy the movies that large American movie studios create when ever they make something worth watching, but I’ll always be open to watching movies from other countries.
 Where else would I be able to find a movie about the dangers of being in the meat trading business?